nicopap/bevy-kdl-ui/README.md

   - [ ] ??
 Make bevy-reflect-deser independent from tempalte-kdl
   - [ ] ??
 Use the `NodeThunkExt` API to create a `kdl-serde`
 - [ ] ??
 Handle Enum (waiting on https://github.com/bevyengine/bevy/pull/4761)
+- [ ] Rename all crates so that they don't use dashes!
+- [ ] Publish crates

 [arc-decision]: ./dev-resources/decisions#user-declared-list-of-additional-declarations
 [deser-decision]: ./dev-resources/decisions#create-a-deserializer-that-encapsulates-completely-parsing